libffi/libffi/README.md

 Configure has many other options.
 Use ``configure --help`` to see them all.

-Once configure has finished, type *"make"*.
+Once configure has finished, type *make*.
 Note that you must be using GNU make.
 You can ftp GNU make from [ftp.gnu.org:/pub/gnu/make](ftp.gnu.org:/pub/gnu/make) .

 To ensure that libffi is working as advertised, type `make check`.